Updated 12 May 2021

 ARRIVING AT THE PERFORMANCE

-Your arrival time will be staggered and we ask that you arrive NO MORE THAN 20 minutes before your allotted performance.
+- We ask that you arrive NO MORE THAN 30 minutes before your allotted performance.

 - Seating will be set out in advance, in socially distanced blocks.
 Seating will be allocated according to your booking by our Front of House Manager.

-- To accommodate bubbles as much as possible, there will be sets of seats in 4s, 3s, pairs and single seats available.
+- To accommodate bubbles as much as possible, seating will be set out in pairs and single seats.
+There will be some set out in 4s and 3s as well.

 - Our Front of House Team will show you to your seats.